mdibella-dev/LH-Archived-Post-Status/README.md

 If you want to customise the display that shortcode has plenty of arguments.
 There are also other shortcodes tha can do this (just search the repository).

-= My archived posts have disappeared when I deactivate the plugin, why is this?
+*My archived posts have disappeared when I deactivate the plugin, why is this?*

-The reason is that wordpress no longer recognises them, but they are still in the database.
+The reason is that WordPress no longer recognises them, but they are still in the database.
 If you no longer need the plugin, just reactivate it, switch all the archived posts/pages/cpts to a native post status and THEN deactivate the plugin.

-= What if something does not work?  =
+*What if something does not work?*

 LH Archived Post Status, and all [https://lhero.org](LocalHero) plugins are made to WordPress standards.
 Therefore they should work with all well coded plugins and themes.
 However not all plugins and themes are well coded (and this includes many popular ones).